How to Style Table Rows Differently by CSS nth-child Selector?

 An example of styling alternate rows by odd value

 In this example, the odd value is used in the nth-child selector.
-That means, the first (header), third, fifth rows will be assigned the style specified in the nth-child selector:
+That means, the first (header), third, and fifth rows will be assigned the style specified in the nth-child selector:

 css nth child